mohitpal8882/Python-Calculator/README.md

 Challenges Faced:

-Handling invalid user inputs
+Handling invalid user inputs.
-Managing division by zero errors
+Managing division by zero errors.
-Making the program simple yet efficient
+Making the program simple yet efficient.

 Outcome:
 The project helped in understanding Python basics such as functions, conditions, and input/output operations.
 It improved problem-solving skills and provided practical experience in developing small applications.